No - Win No - Fee

 About Us — Your Manchester Housing Disrepair Team

-Our Manchester housing disrepair team is led by experienced, SRA-regulated solicitors with over 20 years of expertise helping tenants take action against Manchester Council, housing associations, and private landlords.
-We work closely with independent RICS surveyors to assess disrepair and guide you through every step of the claim process.
+Our Manchester housing disrepair team is led by experienced, SRA-regulated solicitors with over 20 years of experience helping tenants take action against Manchester Council, housing associations, and private landlords.
+We work alongside independent RICS surveyors to assess disrepair and guide you through every stage of your claim.

 “Everyone deserves a safe home.
 Our job is to make landlords listen.”

-We are your trusted no win, no fee housing disrepair solicitors in Manchester, helping tenants secure urgent repairs and compensation quickly.
+We are your trusted no win, no fee housing disrepair solicitors in Manchester, supporting tenants to secure urgent repairs and fair compensation efficiently.

 Compensation You May Receive

-Compensation for a Manchester housing disrepair claim is usually calculated as a percentage of your rent during the period of disrepair:
+Compensation for a Manchester housing disrepair claim is typically calculated as a percentage of your rent for the period affected:

 • Minor issues: 10–25%